 - Change Diapers Frequently

 Experts recommend changing the disposable diapers every 2-3 hours.
 And 90 minutes is an ideal time to change reusable diapers.
 Prolonged use of diapers, as in not changing them frequently, can cause moisture which can then cause diaper rashes, skin irritation and infections.
-Also, do keep in mind that the time intervals go out of the wind for poopy diapers – those must be changed immediately.
+Also, keep in mind that these time intervals are important for poopy diapers – those must be changed immediately.